rcgale/phonologic/README.md

 computed between strings of phonemes.
 One major enhancement, though, is the ability to obtain a step-by-step trace of the computation.

+We also include a tool `phonologic-viewer` to visually trace and explore phonological feature comparison

 ### Table of Contents

 1. [Installation](#installation)